fly-lang/fly/llvm/docs/Phabricator.rst

 ----------------------------------------

 Phabricator has a tool called *Arcanist* to upload patches from the command line.
-To get you set up, follow the `Arcanist Quick Start`_ instructions.
+To getValue you set up, follow the `Arcanist Quick Start`_ instructions.

 You can learn more about how to use arc to interact with